|Previous Story: The Dominators||Next Story: The Invasion|

 The Mind Robber

-In Ling's original version of episode one, the TARDIS broke up after passing through a magnetic storm.
+In Ling's original version of Episode One, the TARDIS broke up after passing through a magnetic storm.
 The Master's footsoldiers were monstrous, faceless entities and it was they who posed puzzles to the Doctor.
-Sherwin suggested that these creatures should in fact look like life-sized toy soldiers, but wanted to hold off their onscreen appearance until the end of the episode.
-Instead, he posited that children could ask the Doctor the riddles; Ling thought of the juvenile heroes of Edith Nesbit's novels, such as 1899's The Story Of The Treasure Seekers, in revising these scenes.
-It was also Sherwin's idea that Lemuel Gulliver (from Jonathan Swift's 1726 book Gulliver's Travels) should speak only in the words Swift wrote for him.
+Sherwin suggested that these creatures should in fact look like life-sized toy soldiers, but he wanted to delay their on-screen appearance until the end of the episode.
+Instead, he posited that children could set the riddles; Ling thought in terms of the juvenile heroes of Edith Nesbit's novels, such as 1899's The Story Of The Treasure Seekers, in revising these scenes.
+It was also Sherwin's idea that Lemuel Gulliver -- from Jonathan Swift's 1726 satire Gulliver's Travels -- should speak only in the words Swift wrote for him.
 The story editor further asked Ling to include scenes of the TARDIS crew coming under mental assault prior to the time machine malfunctioning.

 The four scripts for “Manpower” were commissioned on January 31st, 1968.
-Assigned the production code Serial UU, it was intended that “Manpower” would be the last story made as part of Doctor Who's fifth recording block.
+It was intended to be the last story made as part of Doctor Who's fifth recording block, although its transmission would be held over to follow The Dominators at the start of Season Six.
 For the central figure of the Master, Ling drew inspiration from Charles Hamilton, who had created the children's character Billy Bunter under the pseudonym Frank Richards.
 Ling continued to make use of a variety of literary characters in writing his scripts.
-These included Rapunzel, a heroine from European folklore popularised in the Grimm's Fairy Tales (1812-1815) published by Jacob and Wilhelm Grimm; the unicorn, the Minotaur and Medusa of Greek myth; Sir Lancelot, a popular character in the legends of King Arthur; and D'Artagnan, from the 1844 work Les Trois Mosquetaires (The Three Musketeers) by Alexandre Dumas.
+These included Rapunzel, a heroine from European folklore popularised in the Grimms' Fairy Tales (1812) collected by Jacob and Wilhelm Grimm; the unicorn, the Minotaur and Medusa of Greek myth; Sir Lancelot, a popular character in the medieval legends of King Arthur; and d'Artagnan, from the 1844 work Les Trois Mosquetaires (ie, The Three Musketeers) by Alexandre Dumas.

 In addition, two historical figures appeared: seventeenth-century French satirist Savinien Cyrano de Bergerac, whom Edmond Rostand portrayed as a romantic poet in his 1897 play Cyrano de Bergerac, and the eighteenth-century pirate Blackbeard, whose real name was Edward Teach (or Thatch).
-In the Karkus, Ling sought to lampoon the comic book character Batman, created by Bob Kane in 1939, whose popularity was soaring thanks to a campy live-action TV series.
+In the Karkus, Ling sought to lampoon the comic book character Batman, created by Bob Kane in 1939, whose popularity was soaring thanks to a campy live-action television series which had debuted in 1966.
 Ling's scripts also referenced a variety of other texts, such as the 1883 Robert Louis Stevenson novel Treasure Island and Louisa May Alcott's Little Women (1869).
-Ling hoped to use the vigilante Zorro, created in 1919 by Johnston McCulley, but this was vetoed for copyright reasons.
+Ling hoped to use the vigilante Zorro, created in 1919 by Johnston McCulley, but the character was still under copyright.
 A quotation from Walter de la Mare's 1912 poem The Listeners seems to have been excised due to similar concerns.

-As Ling wrote his scripts, problems arose with the preceding serial, The Dominators, culminating in that story's reduction from six episodes to five.
-It was decided around March 29th to append the extra episode to the start of “Manpower”.
-On April 7th, Sherwin was granted permission to write the new part one (Ling's four scripts now becoming episodes two through five); a formal commission followed on April 19th.
-Sherwin composed his script with the intention that the only sets necessary would be the TARDIS console room and a white void.
-Meanwhile, the lone supporting characters appearing would be the White Robots, the costumes for which had already been used on The Prophet, a 1966 episode of the anthology series Out Of The Unknown, and which would only need to be repainted.
-Sherwin also took the opportunity to have The Dominators lead directly into “Manpower” to explain how the time travellers end up in the Land of Fiction; Ling's “magnetic storm” idea was therefore no longer necessary.
+As Ling wrote his scripts, problems arose with The Dominators, culminating in that story's reduction from six parts to five.
+Around March 29th, it was decided that the extra episode would be appended to the start of “Manpower”.
+On April 7th, Sherwin was granted permission to write the new Episode One, with Ling's four scripts now becoming Episodes Two through Five; a formal commission followed on April 19th.
+Sherwin structured his script such that the only sets needed would be the TARDIS console room and a white void, which could be represented using only a cyclorama.
+Similarly, the lone supporting characters would be the White Robots, the costumes for which had already been used on The Prophet, a 1966 episode of the anthology series Out Of The Unknown, and which would only need to be repainted.
+Sherwin also took the opportunity to have The Dominators lead directly into “Manpower” to explain how the Doctor and his friends ended up in the Land of Fiction; Ling's “magnetic storm” element was dropped.

-The director assigned to The Mind Robber was David Maloney, who had been a production assistant on several Doctor Who stories between The Rescue and The Ark.
-After completing the BBC's internal directors' course in early 1968, Maloney had worked on Z Cars.
-A single day of location filming took place on June 9th, beginning at Harrison's Rocks at Groombridge in East Sussex for the material set on the Citadel cliff face.
-Frazer Hines was joined by his cousin, Ian, who played one of the Toy Soldiers.
-That night, the unicorn scene was recorded at the Kenley Aerodrome in Surrey.
-Unfortunately, the horse provided had a light brown coat rather than white, and so white blanco from a nearby air force base had to be hastily applied to the animal.
+The director assigned to The Mind Robber was David Maloney, who had been a production assistant on several Doctor Who stories between The Rescue in 1964 and The Ark in 1966.
+Maloney's first order of business was a single day of location filming on June 9th.
+During daylight hours, Harrison's Rocks at Groombridge in East Sussex stood in for the Citadel cliff face.
+There, Frazer Hines was joined by his cousin, Ian Hines, who played one of the Toy Soldiers.
+That night, the unicorn scene was recorded at the Kenley Aerodrome in Kenley, London.
+Unfortunately, the horse which was provided for the filming had a light brown coat, rather than the requisite white, and so blanco from a nearby air force base had to be hastily applied.

-June 10th and 11th were given over to model filming at the Television Centre Puppet Theatre.
-Three days at the Ealing Television Film Studios then followed from the 12th to the 14th (a fourth day had been scheduled for the 17th then moved to the 7th before being cancelled altogether).
+June 10th and 11th were given over to model filming at the BBC Television Centre Puppet Theatre in White City, London.
+This was followed by three days at the BBC Television Film Studios in Ealing, London, from June 12th to 14th.
 Material completed at this time included the scenes set in the white and black voids, and the climactic battle between the fictional characters.